 Understanding your body type may help in tailoring specific nutrition or exercise programs for your goals and how you interpret markers of progress, including weight, but it’s most important to focus on individual differences, listen to your body, and consult health professionals for medical advice before making any significant lifestyle changes.

 So, are you ready to experience the benefits of intermittent fasting for yourself?
-Take the SIMPLE quiz now to get personalized recommendations and discover how our fasting tracker, smart food tracker, and hydration helper can support your health and wellness goals!
+Take the Simple quiz now to get personalized recommendations and discover how our fasting tracker, smart food tracker, and hydration helper can support your health and wellness goals!

 Frequently asked questions about intermittent fasting by body type